 In 2009, Congress passed the Family Smoking Prevention and Tobacco Control Act (Tobacco Control Act), granting the U.S. Food and Drug Administration (FDA) the jurisdiction to regulate tobacco products.
 In response to the Tobacco Control Act and the FDA’s implementation of the Act, tobacco companies have brought multiple lawsuits challenging the constitutionality of the Act and of the FDA’s regulations, the composition of the FDA’s Tobacco Products Scientific Advisory Committee, and the preemptive scope of the Tobacco Control Act.
 Click on the links below for information about each case.

-Challenges to Federal Laws and Regulations
+Lawsuits Related to Federal Laws and FDA Regulations

 R.J.
 Reynolds Tobacco v.
 U.S. Food & Drug Administration (2016)